meracious/maize/README.md

 ## Contributing

 Open up a PR on this repository.
-To discuss stuff with us, contact us via email.